 Getting your pensions into one place

-If you are considering transferring your plan, we recommend you read the Guide to pension transfers.
+But having your pension savings in one place might not be right for everyone.
+If you are considering transferring your plan to us, we recommend you read the Guide to pension transfers.

-You should consider taking financial advice to make sure that transferring is the right thing for you.
+We would always recommend taking financial advice to make sure that transferring is the right thing for you.
 You can find an adviser in your local area at unbiased.co.uk.
 Financial advisers usually charge a fee for their services, but it will be personal to you and your circumstances.

-Legal & General will only accept a transfer payment from a pension scheme that has safeguarded benefits or is invested in a With Profits Fund, if you have received financial advice that recommends you make the transfer.
+We will only accept a transfer payment from a pension scheme that has safeguarded benefits or is invested in a With Profits Fund, if you have received financial advice that recommends you make the transfer.

 Safeguarded benefits include some sort of guarantee about the rate of secure pension income that you, or your survivors, might receive.
 Examples include:

 - Defined Benefit scheme (referred to as final salary schemes)

 You may be able to transfer from a defined benefit pension scheme without advice if the value of your transfer is under £30,000.
 You should be aware of the risks of transferring from a defined benefit pension scheme and understand the consequences of doing so.
 Please contact our helpline on 0345 070 8686 for further information.